How to Write Great Article Titles: Proven Tips, 7 Popular Headlines & More

 Optimize Word Count

 There are a few reasons why optimizing your word count can be the difference between a good headline and a great one.

-For one, we all know people have the attention span of a goldfish and it's only getting shorter.
+For one, we all know people have the attention span of a goldfish, and it's only getting shorter.
 You want to keep things short and sweet.
 Don't lose your audience in a sea of unnecessary words.
-But at the same time, if your title is too short then you risk not giving away enough information to capture your reader.
+But at the same time, if your article's title is too short, then you risk not giving away enough information to capture your reader.

 You've really got to aim for that sweet spot when it comes to your title length.

 Also, while your title tag is technically different from your actual heading, this will be what shows up on SERPs, and Google will only show the first 50-60 characters, so make them count.

 If you want your content to perform well in organic searches, than title tags and meta descriptions should be your primary focus.

 For social media and email marketing campaigns, you can tweak your headline to best suit the platform it will appear on.